garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 First of all, we need a dataset to test our hypothesis.
 In this case, I will use a dataset of molecules downloaded from [ZINC15](https://zinc15.docking.org/), which is a massive database of known and unknown compounds.
 {: style="text-align: justify"}

 For this post, I have downloaded a set of 6102 molecules which are described to be proteases inhibitors.
 Proteases are enzymes that cut proteins.
-While some proteases have important biological roles for the physiology of the cell others are essential for viruses to replicate and proteases inhibitors that especially inhibit viral proteases are widely used as antivirals to treat HIV or Hepatitis C. You can download the dataset yourself from ZINC15 or download it from [here](/images/proteases.smi).
+While some proteases have important biological roles for the physiology of the cell, others are essential for viruses to replicate and proteases inhibitors that specifically inhibit viral proteases are widely used as antivirals to treat HIV or Hepatitis C.
+You can download the dataset yourself from ZINC15 or download it from [here](/images/proteases.smi).
 {: style="text-align: justify"}

  ![Protinh](/images/Protease-Inhibitors.jpg)